iobaidat/DDoShield-IoT/README.md

 ### How ns-3 version is selected

 The `install.sh` script manages the ns-3 version for you and records it in `network/ns3_version`.
-`main.py` then reads this file to know which ns-3 tree to use.
+`ddosim` then reads this file to know which ns-3 tree to use.

 Behavior: